Joey Wendle Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in the league.
+- The 9.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.

-- The White Sox's 4.69 team ERA ranks 24th among all MLB pitching staffs.
+- The White Sox have a 4.63 team ERA that ranks 23rd among all league pitching staffs.

-- The White Sox allow the second-most home runs in baseball (89 total, 1.4 per game).
+- White Sox pitchers combine to surrender 90 total home runs at a clip of 1.4 per game (third-most in baseball).

-- His last appearance came on Saturday against the Detroit Tigers, when the righty threw 5 1/3 innings, surrendering one earned run while giving up two hits.
+- The right-hander's last appearance was on Sunday against the Detroit Tigers, when he went seven innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.